miemiy/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 > [!NOTE]
 > Support for Windows 10 Team edition on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.

-## Optional: Streamline post-migration deployment with Windows Autopilot and Teams Rooms Auto-Login
+## Optional: Streamline post-migration deployment with Windows Autopilot and Teams Rooms Autologin

-Whether you initiate the migration process manually on a Surface Hub 2S or remotely via Intune, it's advantageous to set the stage for the device to autonomously complete its deployment post-migration, utilizing Windows Autopilot in conjunction with Auto-Login of Teams Rooms.
-This approach is particularly beneficial for customers triggering migration remotely, as it facilitates a fully remote, end-to-end process spanning migration to the Teams Rooms on Windows experience to the subsequent deployment within your organization.
+Whether you initiate the migration process manually on a Surface Hub 2S or remotely via Intune, it's advantageous to set the stage for the device to autonomously complete its deployment post-migration, utilizing Windows Autopilot in conjunction with Autologin of Teams Rooms.
+This approach is beneficial for customers triggering migration remotely, as it facilitates a fully remote, end-to-end process spanning migration to the Teams Rooms on Windows experience to the subsequent deployment within your organization.

-For detailed guidance on enrolling your Surface Hub in Autopilot and Auto-login of Teams Rooms, see [Deploy Surface Hub with Windows Autopilot & Auto-login of Teams Rooms](surface-hub-autopilot.md).
+For detailed guidance on enrolling your Surface Hub in Autopilot and Autologin of Teams Rooms, see [Deploy Surface Hub with Windows Autopilot & Autologin of Teams Rooms](surface-hub-autopilot.md).

 > [!TIP]
-> For an optimal experience, it's recommended to configure Autopilot and Auto-login of Teams Rooms before starting the migration process.
+> For an optimal experience, it's recommended to configure Autopilot and Autologin of Teams Rooms before starting the migration process.
 This preparation ensures that seamless deployment is primed and ready to begin when migration is complete.

 ## Install Migration Launcher app to trigger a migration